simplitech/blogsample-next-usecase/setup/readme.md

 # Setup

-Setup functions, most of them used by the front-end/ssr
+Setup functions used by [_app.tsx](../pages/_app.tsx) to configure the React application.

+Each Setup file must have a single responsibility.